EvieLabs/elytra/README.md

 # Elytra

 Elytra is a PaperMC plugin that implements an API server that turns your Minecraft server into a microservice.

+## Features

+- Official client libraries for Node.js and more to come.
+- Player manipulation.